MicrosoftDocs/power-platform/power-platform/developer/fusion-development.md

 Fusion development or fusion teams development, is defined by Gartner as "distributed and multidisciplinary digital business teams that blend technology and other types of domain expertise."
 (Source: 2019 Gartner Digital Business Teams Survey)

+![Fusion development.](media/fusion-development.png "Fusion development")

 Fusion development allows your business to build better applications, faster by bringing together professional developers with citizen, or low-code, developers.

-![Fusion development.](media/fusion-development.png "Fusion development")

 ## Personas for fusion development

-Apps created with Power Apps are consumed by users using their desktop or mobile devices.
-There are different types of Power Apps: canvas, model-driven, and portal.
+Bellow you can find the personas and the definition in a fusion team:

 | Persona | Description |
 | ---- | ---- |